voedger/voedger/pkg/goutils/testingu/require/README.md

 ## Check error

+- Check that the error contains the specified substring
-- Check that the error contains (or does not contains) the specified substring
+- Check that the error does not contain the specified substring
+- Check that the error matches by the specified regular expression
-- Check that the error matches (or does not matches) by the specified regular expression
+- Check that the error does not matches by the specified regular expression
-- Check that an error (or err's chain) is the target error
+- Check that the error (or err's chain) is the target error
+- Check that none of the errors in the error chain match the target error.

 ### Example 2